 Short & Narrow

 Shorter SUP boards offer more maneuverability when turning in the water.
 Narrow boards tend to be quicker over wider SUP boards.
 Smaller boards are often best suited to smaller, lighter paddlers but if you’d prefer a smoother more stable paddling experience then do consider something longer and wider.
-The Aqua Marina VAPOR is both short and narrow.
-It is 9’10″ in height, 30″ (76cm) wide and 4″ (12cm) thick with a max payload of 100 kg.
+Lighter paddlers can of course use bigger boards for better stability but we wouldn’t recommend a heavier paddler use a smaller board that cannot carry approx 1½ times their body weight.

 Long & Wide

 Wider boards tend to offer greater stability and will be stiffer on water when paddling.
 A longer board can carry more weight, are generally easier to paddle long distances and you won’t have to change sides as much on your paddle stroke to maintain a straight line in the water.
-The Aqua Marina TRITON is 11’2″ in height, 32″ (81cm) wide and 6″ (15cm) thick with a max payload of 150 kg.
-You’ll find other, similar iSUP boards in our All Round Advanced category.
+The Aqua Marina ATLAS is a larger wider board and you’ll find other, similar iSUP boards in our All Round Advanced category.

 Long & Narrow